 If you're like me, you take a lot of trips to the grocery store.
 It's where they keep the food! 🙂

-Seriously though, shopping for groceries was a lot easier when it was just two adults.
-Now that we have two kids, we tend to turn grocery store trips into group activities and go a lot more often.
+Seriously though, shopping for groceries was a lot easier when it was just adults.
+Now that we have three kids, we tend to turn grocery store trips into group activities and go a lot more often.
 While we do a lot of shopping at Costco (which doesn't take coupons), we do our fair share of quick trips to our local supermarkets.

 In recent years, there has been a proliferation of coupon and grocery store apps.